 If you’ve got a good general contractor, you can lean on them here.
 Ideally, they’ve got experience building in the jurisdiction you’re hoping to build in, so they’ve been through the permit process before.

-They can help you prepare the plans you need to submit, and make sure you’re across all the details.
+They can help you prepare the plans you need to submit, and make sure you’re all set.

 How long do you anticipate the project will take?